I'm a Noble on the Brink of Ruin, So I Might as Well Try Mastering Magic: Characters

 Princess of the Jamil kingdom.
-Scarlet gave Liam permission to turn Radon's land into a new country.
-She often converses with Liam over the international issues with the founding of the new country; providing him with the know-how to be a ruler.
+Scarlet gave Liam permission to turn Radon's Promised Land into a new country.
+She often converses with Liam over the international issues with founding a new nation; providing him with the know-how to be a ruler.
 She is eventually given special armor that grants her the power to use magic, which is named Ares.
 She is the fifth to be contracted to Liam and becomes both a servant and potential lover to him.

 According to Radon, Scarlet is her descendant; having been the first monarch.
 Explaining why Scarlet can use armor created by Radon.